lmathon/Med_Port_eDNA/README.md

 #### Data

-The [00_data](01_Analyses_teleo/00_data/) folder contains all the data files, matrices of sequences per sample, for the differnet sampling campaign.
+The [00_data](01_Analyses_teleo/00_data/) folder contains all the data files, matrices of sequences per sample, for the different sampling campaigns.

 The [01_Format_data](01_Analyses_teleo/01_Format_data/) folder contains the scripts to clean and assemble this data.